 Mexico arrests a son of ‘El Chapo’ ahead of Biden visit

-MEXICO CITY (AP) — Mexican security forces captured Ovidio Guzmán, an alleged drug trafficker wanted by the United States and one of the sons of former Sinaloa cartel boss Joaquín “El Chapo” Guzmán, Thursday in a pre-dawn operation that set off gunfights and roadblocks across the western state’s capital.
+LAREDO, Tex.
+(KGNS) -MEXICO CITY (AP) — Mexican security forces captured Ovidio Guzmán, an alleged drug trafficker wanted by the United States and one of the sons of former Sinaloa cartel boss Joaquín “El Chapo” Guzmán, in a pre-dawn operation Thursday that set off gunfights and roadblocks across the western state’s capital.

 Defense Secretary Luis Cresencio Sandoval said Army and National Guard personnel had captured a son of “El Chapo.”
 Sandoval identified him only as Ovidio, in keeping with government policy.